 - Inadequate fiber intake from low-quality commercial foods or unbalanced homemade diets

-- Dehydration from insufficient water consumption, especially in older dogs or hot weather
+- Dehydration from not drinking enough water, especially in older dogs or hot weather

 - Ingested foreign objects like bones, toys, fabric, or hair causing physical blockages